-This guide also contains step-by-step instructions for increasing one’s Avvo rating and details the items that will not increase one’s Avvo rating.
+This guide contains step-by-step instructions for increasing your Avvo rating and details the items will have not impact on your Avvo rating.

-Finally, at the end of the guide we address a few of the most common questions we receive relating to Avvo attorney ratings.
+At the end of the guide, we address a few of the most common questions we receive relating to Avvo attorney ratings.

 Click the buttons below to jump to the section of the guide that is most relevant to you.
 Get the info you need, and get back to your day.